DFTinc/onyx-demo-detailed-sample-android/README.md

 If you don't already have Android Studio, you can download it <a href="http://developer.android.com/sdk/index.html" target="_blank">here</a>.

-Once Android Studio is installed, please get your free ONYX trial-license <a href="http://www.diamondfortress.com/sdk" target="_blank">here</a>. <br />
+Once Android Studio is installed, please contact DFT to purchase your ONYX license <a href="http://www.diamondfortress.com/contact" target="_blank">here</a>. <br />
 **Note: Make sure you have updated to the latest Android SDK via the SDK Manager.**

-You should receive a trial license of the form XXXX-XXXX-XXXX-X-X at your provided e-mail address.
+You should receive a license key of the form XXXX-XXXX-XXXX-X-X at your provided e-mail address.
 <br />
 Next, you can clone our sample repository on the command-line using the following commands: